TheDocMZ/thedocmz/README.md

 ___
 I am a DFIR analyst, developer, and cybersecurity researcher.

 I have a great interest in malware analysis/reverse engineering as well as exploit development and offensive skills for the betterment of the defensive community.
-I hope my content can help others progress on their learning path in cybersecurity.
+I hope my content can help others progress on developing their skills in cybersecurity.

 ### Certifications
 CySA+ | CEH | PJMR | BTL1